bem-archive/bem-tools/docs/customization/customization.en.md

 });
 ```

-### Build of localided js and css, bemhtml tamples on the level `pages`. `bemdecl` declaration file is used as a source file.
+### Build of localized js and css, bemhtml tamples on the level `pages`. `bemdecl` declaration file is used as a source file.
 Also using blocks level `blocks`, and also `blocks-common` and `blocks-desktop` from bem-bl.

 ```js
 // pages/.bem/level.js